Login or Create Account

 SFRplus results in Rescharts window: Multiple region (ROI) summary

-The multi-ROI summary results shown in the Rescharts window (above) is the best summary of SFRplus results, but it is just one of several available displays.
-It is described in detail in Multiple ROI (Region of Interest) plot.
-The upper left contains the image in muted gray tones.
-The selected regions are surrounded by red rectangles and displayed with full contrast.
-Four results boxes are displayed next to each region.
-There is a legend below the image.
-The table below explains the contents in more detail.
+The multi-ROI (multiple Region of Interest) summary shown in the Rescharts window (above) contains a detailed summary of SFRplus results.
+(3D plots also contain an excellent summary.)
+The upper left contains the image in muted gray tones, with the selected regions surrounded by red rectangles and displayed with full contrast.
+Up to four results boxes are displayed next to each region.
+The results are selected the the Display options area on the right of the window, below the Display selection.

-The upper right contains a display of Weighted MTF50 results that covers the small image visible in the other plots.
-The weighted sum has weights of 1 for ROIs in the central region (inside the inner dotted circle), 0.75 for the middle region (between the two dotted circles), and 0.25 for the outer region (outside the outer dotted circle).
+Weighted summary results are displayed on the upper-right.
+The default weights are 1.0 for ROIs in the central region (inside the inner dotted circle), 0.75 for the middle region (between the two dotted circles), and 0.5 for the outer region (outside the outer dotted circle).
+These weights can be changed in the SFRplus Settings window.
 The results are independent of the number of ROIs in each region.

 Plot settings area